Browngrass/fake-gpu-name-tool/README.md

 ### 🎯 Features
 - Colorful and intuitive CLI interface that is easy to use.
-- The modified name is permanently saved to the system and will not be lost after restarting your computer (Reboot).
+- The modified name is permanently saved to the system and will not be lost after restarting your computer.
 - `gpu_name.bat`: Changes the GPU display name to any name you want.
 - `reset_gpu_name.bat`: Removes the spoofed name and restores the original manufacturer GPU name.